jabb4/TDA553-Lab/README.md

-# oopd-gu-chalmers Lab 1
-Lab assignment 1 in the course Object-oriented Programming and Design, GU/Chalmers
+# Lab assignments in the course Object-oriented Programming and Design

-See Canvas for instructions.
+See branches for different parts of the lab.